Djwarf/Qasa/Documentation.md

    - May attempt timing attacks to extract key information
    - May analyze power consumption or electromagnetic emissions
    - May perform cache-timing and other microarchitectural attacks

+5. **Web/Browser-Based Adversaries**
+   - May inspect WebAssembly memory
+   - May intercept data passed between JavaScript and WASM
+   - May use browser developer tools to analyze memory

 ### Security Features